ZupIT/charlescd-kustomize/README.md

+# The Charles project has been archived by Zup Innovation.
+It might start again eventually; however, we won't deliver support for now.

 ## Description
 A kustomize lib that downloads the contents from the source, do the `kustomize build` of kustomize and return an array of manifests\